qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 #### Styles

 -   **Color**: Change the Color or theme of bubbles, dots, or regions shown in maps.
 -   **Base Map**: Change the terrain visualization of the map.
 -   **Map Region**: Change the region to visualize.
 -   **Symbol**: Change the type of symbol.
 (Dot Maps only)
 -   **Fill**: Change to a filled symbol or not.
 (Dot Maps only)
--   **Symbol Opacity**: Change the degree of symbol´s opacity.
+-   **Symbol Opacity**: Change the degree of a symbol´s opacity.
 -   **Map Borders**: Turn On/Off map borders.
 -   **Custom Scale**: Create a custom scale by changing the min and max value ranges and color steps.
 (Choropleth Map only)
--   **Reversed Colors**:  to reverse the order of colors from the theme.
+-   **Reversed Colors**: To reverse the order of colors from the theme.
 (Choropleth Map only)
 -   **Allow Clustering**: Turn On/Off clustering.
 (Dot Maps only)
 -   **Data Labels**: Turn On/Off value labels.